10-Undecenoic Acid (Undecylenic Acid)

 10-Undecenoic acid (also called undecylenic acid) is an 11-carbon unsaturated medium-chain fatty acid produced industrially from castor oil.
 It is best known as an FDA-approved over-the-counter topical antifungal — included in Category I of the OTC monograph for athlete's foot, jock itch, and other dermatophyte infections.
 By contrast, oral undecylenic acid as a dietary supplement (often marketed for intestinal candida) sits in a very different evidence position: human clinical data are sparse, and most mechanistic support comes from in vitro antifungal work against Candida albicans biofilms and dermatophyte cultures.
 Oral use should be considered off-label-style and undertaken with clinician input, particularly for individuals with GI conditions or those on systemic antifungals.

-Studied Dose Topical: per FDA OTC monograph for antifungal use (Category I).
-Oral: no FDA-recognized supplement dose; commercial oral capsules commonly provide 250–500 mg per dose, taken 1–3 times daily; human clinical evidence for oral use is very limited and should be considered off-label-style.
+Studied Dose Topical: per FDA OTC monograph (Category I).
+Oral: no FDA-recognized dose; capsules commonly 250-500 mg, 1-3 times daily.

-Active Compound 10-Undecenoic acid (undecylenic acid) — an 11-carbon unsaturated medium-chain fatty acid; available as topical formulations (FDA Category I OTC antifungal) and as oral capsules typically standardized by fatty-acid content
+Active Compound 10-Undecenoic acid (undecylenic acid) — an 11-carbon unsaturated medium-chain fatty acid; topical (FDA Category I OTC antifungal) and oral capsule forms.

 Benefits